Making stable travel trailers – here’s how and why to do it

 Hitch overhang

 Another major factor in trailer stability is the length from the tow vehicle’s rear axle to the overhung tow ball.
-The less that overhang, the less a caravan‘s tendency to pitch and yaw.
+The less that overhang, the less a travel trailer‘s tendency to pitch and yaw.
 The average overhang of Australian tow vehicles is 1.24 metres.
 The longest (well over 2 metres) are mostly extended chassis dual-cab utes.
 It is not a coincidence that many roll-overs involve such vehicles.

 Excess hitch-shank length like this should be avoided.
 Some hitches have adjustable shanks.
 If yours is like this, fit one that is shorter.
 Or have an engineer drill a new hole.